qifengzhou/Udacity_SDCND_P1_BehavioralCloning/README.md

 Overview
 ---

 In this project, the car uses deep neural networks and convolutional neural networks to clone driving behavior.
-The model learns with data froma human driver.
+The model learns with data from a human driver.
 Later the model will output a steering angle to drive an autonomous vehicle in the simulator.

 The project have five files:
 * model.py (script used to create and train the model)